dtzSiFive/firrtl-spec/spec.md

 For use in cross-module references (XMR's), a reference to a probe of the circuit component is used.
 See [@sec:probes] for details.

-Using reference type ports, modules may expose internals for reading and forcing without routing wires out of the design.
+Using reference-type ports, modules may expose internals for reading and forcing without routing wires out of the design.

 This is often useful for testing and verification, where reference types allow